Chinkhuselts/Chinkhuselts.github.io/index.markdown

   <h2>Malware Dynamic Analysis</h2>
   <ul>
     <li>CAPEv2 sandbox</li>
-    <li>This report details the analysis of the WarCry malware using the CAPEv2 sandbox environment.
+    <li>This report details the analysis of the WannaCry malware using the CAPEv2 sandbox environment.
 The malware was executed and observed within a Windows 10 virtual machine, providing a controlled and isolated environment for behavioral analysis.
 This setup not only enabled comprehensive monitoring of WarCry’s activities but also serves as a honeypot to detect and study similar threats in the future</li>
   </ul>
   <a href="https://github.com/Chinkhuselts/CAPEv2-Analysis">[ GitHub Repo ]</a>
 </div>